 - Are recommendations and reviews important to them?

-Whilst paid marketing can often be a quick way to drive traffic, it’s not always the answer to gaining genuine customers.
+Whilst paid marketing, such as Google ads, can often be a quick way to drive traffic, it’s not always the answer to gaining genuine customers.
 You need to think about how competitive your market is.
-If it’s like a shark tank at feeding time, then paid marketing could prove to be an expensive option.
+Often with paid marketing the more competitive your target industry is, the more you’ll have to pay to be seen.

 In order to stick to your allocated marketing budget, you’ll want to ensure you get the best ROI from your marketing channels.
-Consider free options that might take a little longer to get off the ground but could reap some great rewards once they do.
+To do that, make sure you can measure performance to determine what’s working and what’s not.
+Consider low cost marketing options that might take a little longer to get off the ground but could reap some great rewards once they do.

 Sign up for full access